Guide to Packaged Bees 2024

 Ensure you plan in advance to purchase your super, top board, bottom board, frames, and feeder.
 Additionally, you may feel more comfortable working with your bees if you have a hat, veil, gloves, and/or a beekeepers suit.
 Any other supplies can be purchased at a later date.
 It is highly encouraged that you make an advanced purchase of any supplies you might need day of, as we will have hundreds of people also looking for the same items.

 Online purchases may be reserved in advance and picked up the day you pick up your bees: simply shop, choose "Store Pickup" at checkout and make a note of your pickup day in the comments section before completing your purchase.
 On the day of pick-up, we will have your order ready for you, making the whole process a breeze.
 You may also call in reservation orders, or stop by the store anytime before your pick-up date.
+The majority of our beekeeping supplies are not shown on our website.
+Please call if you have any questions.

 Step 2: What to Bring on Pick-Up Day